pretix/pretix/doc/api/resources/orders.rst

-├ zipcode                             string                     Customer ZIP code ├ city                                string                     Customer city ├ country                             string                     Customer country ├ vat_id                              string                     Customer VAT ID └ vat_id_validated                    string                     ``True``, if the VAT ID has been validated against the
+├ zipcode                             string                     Customer ZIP code ├ city                                string                     Customer city ├ country                             string                     Customer country ├ internal_reference                  string                     Customer's internal reference to be printed on the invoice ├ vat_id                              string                     Customer VAT ID └ vat_id_validated                    string                     ``True``, if the VAT ID has been validated against the
                                                                  EU VAT service and validation was successful.
 This only